ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 > [!warning]
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
-> We have provided you with this guide in order to help you with common tasks.
-However, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) if you experience any difficulties.
+> This guide is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist service provider](https://partner.ovhcloud.com/en-gb/directory/) if you encounter any difficulties.
 We will not be able to assist you.
-You can find more information in the ["Go further"](#go-further) section of this guide.
+You can find more information in the [Go further](#go-further) section of this guide.
 >

 Below are the main steps described in the rest of this guide to switch your website to *HTTPS*:

-- [Step 1 - Activate the SSL certificate on the Web Hosting plan](#enable-ssl) : Enables you to activate or check that an SSL certificate has been set up on your Web Hosting plan/website.
+- [Step 1 - Activate the SSL certificate on the Web Hosting plan](#enable-ssl): Enables you to activate or check that an SSL certificate has been set up on your Web Hosting plan/website.
-- [Step 2 - Check the technical environment for your website](#check-environment) : Helps you ensure that switching your website to *HTTPS* will not cause any issues before you make any changes.
+- [Step 2 - Check the technical environment for your website](#check-environment): Helps you ensure that switching your website to *HTTPS* will not cause any issues before you make any changes.
-- [Step 3 - Activate *HTTPS* on your website](#https-enable) : Enables your website to use the *HTTPS* protocol.
+- [Step 3 - Activate *HTTPS* on your website](#https-enable): Enables your website to use the *HTTPS* protocol.
 The method explained in this guide is not universal and will depend on the website used.
-- [Step 4 - Check that your website is working properly](#check-your-website) : Helps ensure that your website displays correctly after enabling *HTTPS*.
+- [Step 4 - Check that your website is working properly](#check-your-website): Helps ensure that your website displays correctly after enabling *HTTPS*.

 ### Step 1 - Activate the SSL certificate on the web hosting plan <a name="enable-ssl"></a>